JdClarkGit/JdClarkGit/README.md

 ### 🧠 About Me

-- 🧑‍💻 Full-stack software engineer passionate about AI and Web3
+- 🧑‍💻 Full-stack software engineer passionate about AI Automation
+- Learning Web3 Trading in my free time
 - 🧬 Biohacker focused on performance, clarity, and long-term health

 ---